alexbinary/SQLite.swiftly/README.md

 var statementPointer: OpaquePointer!
 sqlite3_prepare_v2(connectionPointer, "INSERT INTO table(c1, c2) VALUES(1,2"), -1, &statementPointer, nil)

-// What if we mistakenly swap the connectionPointer and statementPointer ? we
+// What if we mistakenly swap the connectionPointer and statementPointer? we
 // have to wait for the code to run, only to get an obscure and hard to debug
 // error.
 Come on we can do better!

-// And what if we made a mistake in the SQL query ? again, we can check the
+// And what if we made a mistake in the SQL query? again, we can check the
 // status of the statement but it is so easy to forget, and we should not have
 // to do runtime checks on something we write in the code anyway.

-// And also, what is that -1 doing ? and that `nil` at the end ?
+// And also, what is that -1 doing? and that `nil` at the end?

 // -- Release resources